JAPAN HOUSE Los Angeles YouTube Channel

 JAPAN HOUSE Los Angeles and architecture professors Hitoshi Abe (University of California Los Angeles) and Ken Tadashi Oshima (University of Washington) are presenting a series of four webinars focusing on the application of MA in a variety of cultural spheres.
 The series begins with ART in the spring, followed by ARCHITECTURE in the summer.
 In the autumn the webinar will spotlight FOOD, followed by MUSIC in the winter.

-This first webinar will examine the application of MA in the realm of contemporary art.
-Takashi Kudo of the international art collective, teamLab, will share video footage of three separate examples of digital installations created by the team.
-Professors Hitoshi Abe and Ken Tadashi Oshima, hosts of the series, will moderate the conversation with Kudo, to explore how the idea of MA, or time/space consciousness, has been incorporated into and shaped teamLab’s digital creations.
-The webinar will conclude with an audience Q&A.
+This first webinar examines the application of MA in the realm of contemporary art.
+Takashi Kudo of the international art collective, teamLab, shares video footage of three separate examples of digital installations created by the team.
+Professors Hitoshi Abe and Ken Tadashi Oshima, hosts of the series, moderated the conversation with Kudo, to explore how the idea of MA, or time/space consciousness, has been incorporated into and shaped teamLab’s digital creations.
+The webinar concludes with an audience Q&A.

 Takashi Kudo is Communications Director for teamLab, an international art collective, an interdisciplinary group of various specialists such as artists, programmers, engineers, CG animators, mathematicians and architects.